pandas-dev/pandas/doc/source/development/maintaining.rst

    If the issue is clearly defined and the fix seems relatively straightforward, label the issue as "Good first issue".

+   If the issue is a regression report, add the next patch release milestone.

-   Once you have completed the above, make sure to remove the "needs triage" label.
+   Once you have completed the above, make sure to remove the "Needs Triage" label.

 .. _maintaining.regressions: